H\"older regularity for collapses of point vortices: Abstract

 \section{Abstract}

 The first part of this article studies the collapses of point-vortices for the Euler equation in the plane and for surface quasi-geostrophic equations in the general setting of $\alpha$ models.
-This consists in a Biot-Savart law with a kernel being a power function of exponent $-\alpha$.
-It is proved that, under a standard non-degeneracy hypothesis, the trajectories of the vorticies have a regularity Hölder at $T$ the time of collapse.
+In these models the kernel of the Biot-Savart law is a power function of exponent $-\alpha$.
+It is proved that, under a standard non-degeneracy hypothesis, the trajectories of the point-vortices have a Hölder regularity up to the time of collapse.
 The Hölder exponent obtained is $1/(\alpha+1)$ and this exponent is proved to be optimal for all $\alpha$ by exhibiting an example of a $3$-vortex collapse.

 The same question is then addressed for the Euler point-vortex system in smooth bounded connected domains.
-It is proved that if a given vortex has an adherence point in the interior of the domain as $t\to T$, then it converges towards this point and show the same Hölder continuity property.
+It is proved that if a given point-vortex has an accumulation point in the interior of the domain as $t\to T$, then it converges towards this point and displays the same Hölder continuity property.
+A partial result for point-vortices that collapse with the boundary is also established : we prove that their distance to the boundary is Hölder regular.